Accounts Commission headline messages

 The governance of partnerships and arm's-length bodies needs to be considered at the outset

-- Councils need to carefully consider the governance arrangements for partnerships and arms-length organisations (ALEOs).
-Where councillors or officers take roles on ALEOs they must be clear of their responsibilities and have the right mix of skills and experience.
+- Councils need to carefully consider the governance arrangements for partnerships and arm's-length organisations (ALEOs).
+Where councillors or officers take roles in ALEOs they must be clear of their responsibilities and have the right mix of skills and experience.

 Statutory officers need to have sufficient influence